André Breitenreiter: TSG Hoffenheim

 In May 2022, Breitenreiter signed for TSG Hoffenheim, succeeding Sebastian Hoeneß on a two-year deal.
 He was sacked the following 6 February 2023, with the club three points above the relegation zone.

 Huddersfield Town

 On 15 February 2024, Breitenreiter was appointed head coach of English Championship club Huddersfield Town on a two-and-a-half-year contract.
 The team were in 20th, five points above the relegation zone.
 Nine days later, his team came from behind to win 2–1 at Watford on his debut.

-On 10 May 2024, Breitenreiter left Huddersfield Town by mutual consent following the club's relegation to EFL League One; he had won two of his 13 games.
+On 10 May 2024, Breitenreiter left Huddersfield Town by mutual consent following the club's relegation to EFL League One; he had won only two of his 13 games.
 Before his final game, he told BBC Radio Leeds that he would not have joined the club if he had been aware of "things and problems", alleging that they had spent pre-season playing golf and going to the pub.